Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/TestingInNode/README.md

-Unit Test Examples
+# Chapter 1 Demo: Unit Test Examples

----
+## Objectives:
+* Become familiar with Unit Testing with mocha and chai

+## Steps

-This is a repo of examples of testing Node.js modules and applications
+1. This is a repo of examples of testing Node.js modules and applications